 Not only does this vibrant New England town have charm to spare, but Burlington also serves as a gateway to the beautiful nature of Vermont.

-Be aware that the beautiful Smugglers’ Notch, the famous and beautiful mountain road where goods were once smuggled between the U.S. and Canada, closes in November due to the potential for snow.
+We were here in early November and still saw some beautiful fall colors…minus the October crowds.
+Just be aware that Smugglers’ Notch, the famous and beautiful mountain road where goods were once smuggled between the U.S. and Canada, closes this month due to the potential for snow.

 Head instead to the 65-acre Centennial Woods Natural Area instead.
 It is directly adjacent to Burlington and offers not only splendid trees but also plenty of streams and other natural features to explore.